christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 referring to the Scythian tribe who came from the Pontic steppe.
 'Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior'.
 Therefore, translated literally ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ means "King of the lizard people", or "king of the dragon people".
+He was the grandson (or great-grandson?) of Asander, king of Bosphorus aka Julius Caesar.

 ![Fig.1.2](/images/Tamga.jpg){:width="400px"}